Electrical Safety · 2–5 min toolbox talk

 Safety Reminders

-- Never run generators indoors.
+- Never run generators in enclosed spaces.

 Ask the Crew